umaratimomo-hub/ecs-threat-composer-project/README.md

 ---

 ### CI/CD Workflows
-1. Workflow Linting - This workflow checks the correctness of all other workflows
+1. Workflow Linting - This workflow checks the correctness of all other workflows and any changes to the repository files.
 <p align="left">
   <img width="1000" src="./Images/workflow linting pass.png">
 </p>